Kukonje Island to wild camp on unused road

 I had a quiet night, but even though I was 500m from the Nata road, I could still hear the traffic.

 Next morning I got going about 7:30am.
 I stopped at Nata for more fuel.
 Then continued south.
 The road south of Nata is a bit narrow with broken edges, so I wasn’t going fast, maybe 65kph.
 Eventually I got to Francistown, which was busy.
-I thought about headed to the shopping mall on the main street, but it was way too busy, and jammed with cars, so I continued on south.
-I was going to stay at a campsite at Palapye, but the latest iOverlander review said someone had got robbed their.
+I thought about heading to the shopping mall on the main street, but it was way too busy, and jammed with cars, so I continued on south.
+I was going to stay at a campsite at Palapye, but the latest iOverlander review said someone had got robbed there.
 So I decided to turn off earlier and head to an iOverlander wild camp, east of Palapye, that had got good reviews.
 I got to the quarry just before dusk, and it was a great quiet place to camp.

 Up and going at 6:30am I headed for the border at Martins Drift.
 I tried to get fuel at the servo near the border, but their network was down, and they couldn’t take a credit card.
 I cleared the Botswana border, and then managed to weave through the trucks on the South African side.
 I managed this time to get a TIP (temporary import permit), after about 30 minutes of waiting.
-Then old though the Police check at the exit to the border crossing.
-I stopped amongst the dozens of trucks on the South African side and put up the starlink dish, and added data to my Vodacom sim, and then heade south-east.
+Then out though the Police check at the exit to the border crossing.
+I stopped amongst the dozens of trucks on the South African side and put up the starlink dish, and added data to my Vodacom sim, and then headed south-east.
 I got more fuel, and kept driving until I got to the Weesgerus campsite near Modimolle.
 I was jammed in with lots of other caravans, because it was school holidays.

 Its an OK campground, and the next morning I got going around 7:30am.
 It was 10km to the N1, where I hit a police checkpoint.
 I managed to get though that and worked my way down the N1 for 180km to Johannesburg.
 I arrived at Airport en Route around 1pm in the afternoon.
 Total trip around 5,000km.